Key takeaways

 Of course, falling interest rates and the subsequent increased affordability are strong drivers of property price growth, but the reverse isn't true.

-House prices are driven by many other factors, not just interest rates.
+House prices are driven by many other factors, not just interest rates, but rates are on the way down.

 2. Supply and demand